Skip to main content

 • For RTMP, create one output object per target language.
 Set that language in the lang_code field as a string (not array) and provide a separate server + stream_key configuration per each language.
 Because RTMP does not support multiple audio tracks, each translation is re‑streamed as its own separate stream.

-• For HLS output you have to compose the URL by template:
+• For HLS output, compose the URL from the template:

 • Replace <broadcast_id> with your Broadcast ID.